Diphtheria - including symptoms, treatment and prevention

 Specific treatment with antibiotics and an antidote to the toxin is available.

-- contacts of people with diphtheria need to be investigated for the disease, receive antibiotics and receive vaccination if required
+- Contacts of people with diphtheria need to be investigated for the disease, receive antibiotics and receive vaccination if required.
+A contact is any person who has been close enough to an infected person to be at risk of having acquired the infection from that person.

-- family or household contacts should be excluded from school, preschool or childcare until cleared to return by the CDCB
+- Family or household contact with diphtheria should be excluded from childcare, preschool, school and work until cleared to return by the CDCB.

-- widespread immunisation against diphtheria is the only effective control.
+- Widespread immunisation against diphtheria is the only effective control.
 The diphtheria vaccine is administered through the National Immunisation Program.
-For adolescents and adults, the combined diphtheria, tetanus, pertussis vaccine is preferred, if not given. previously, as it provides additional protection against whooping cough (pertussis)
+The first dose of diptheria vaccine, in combination with other vaccines, is now recommended to be given at 6 weeks of age.
+For adolescents and adults, the combined diphtheria, tetanus, pertussis vaccine is preferred, if not given previously, as it provides additional protection against whooping cough (pertussis).

 - Hand hygiene